top of page

 The shift away from the term “compostable” is part of a larger movement to improve how we manage pet waste.
 States want consumers to focus on proper disposal—using municipal waste guidelines, designated pet waste bins, or bags with verified environmental claims.

-By cutting through the confusion and elevating education, these regulations help ensure that dog owners don’t just feel good about their choices—but actually do good for the planet.
+By cutting through the confusion and elevating education, these regulations help ensure that dog owners don’t just feel good about their choices.
+They can actually make a positive impact on the planet.

 Final Thoughts